Vorticode/solarite/docs/index.md

 A JetBrains IDE like [WebStorm](https://www.jetbrains.com/webstorm/), [PhpStorm](https://www.jetbrains.com/phpstorm/), or [IDEA](https://www.jetbrains.com/idea/) will syntax highlight the html template strings.

 Note that the template strings use the `r` prefix.
-This `r` parses the html into a data structure that Red Component can use.
+This `r` parses the html into a data structure that Solarite can use.

 Alternatively, instead of instantiating the element in JavaScript, we could can instantiate the element directly from html.
 This only works if we first call `MyComponent.define()` so so that our element's tag name is mapped to our class: